whpy/nature-control/README.md

 ## Intro
 In this repository, we preliminary reproduce the computation of *"Role of Advectiv Inertia in Active Nematic Turbulence"*(Colin-Marius Koch and Michael Wilczek
 Phys.
 Rev. Lett.
-127, 268005 – Published 23 December 2021).
+127, 268005).
 The whole code is constructed under the header-only principle.

 ## Configuration
 The code has been tested on the configurations below: